EST. 2026 · DALLAS

 Archons,

 I made a promise to the Archons who elected me: transparency, accessibility, and mutual accountability.
 The documents collected here are how I keep that promise.
 Read them.
 Compare what is in this record to what the membership has been told.
-Office seekers continue to either distort or recast the facts.
-I have heard them say things in forums that even I don’t recognize.
-Decide for yourself and ask the hard questions.
+Where accounts differ, the documents will show which is which.
+Decide for yourself, and ask the hard questions.
 I will answer any and all of them.
 Will they?

-Once the body has acted to restore its electoral judgment, the work of healing the divisions and restoring our collective dignity can begin.
-That work belongs to the Grand Boulé in fellowship as distinguished Archons of Sigma Pi Phi.
+Should the body act to restore its electoral judgment, the work of healing our divisions and restoring our collective dignity can begin — that work belonging to the Grand Boulé in fellowship, as distinguished Archons of Sigma Pi Phi.

 Loren R. Douglass